Triston Casas Preview, Player Props: Red Sox vs. Royals

 Triston Casas At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 65th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.
+- Casas leads Boston with an OBP of .365 this season while batting .262 with 62 walks and 58 runs scored.

-- Casas will look to extend his four-game hitting streak.
-He's batting .538 with one homer during his last games.
+- Among qualified batters in MLB play, his batting average ranks 66th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.

-- In 35 games this year (29.7%), Casas has picked up an RBI, and in 16 of those games (13.6%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Casas will look to extend his five-game hitting streak.
+He's batting .471 with one homer in his last games.

-- In 50 of 118 games this season, he has scored, and eight of those games included multiple runs.
+- In 29.4% of his games this year, Casas has driven in at least one run.
+In 16 of those games (13.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.